Human Services Foundations Program (A113)

 - strategies for wellness, lifelong learning and self-development

-- Pathway Advisor – You will meet with a Pathway Advisor to discuss your specific academic and career goals.
-With that information, you will be supported as you explore potential pathway opportunities.
+- meeting with a Pathway Advisor to discuss your specific academic and career goals and help you explore potential pathways

 Program Learning Outcomes